Home > Short-Term Health Insurance > Tennessee Short-Term Health Insurance

 People who are ineligible for premium subsidies include:

-- Those who earn too much to qualify for subsidies (normally this is more than 400% of the poverty level, although the American Rescue Plan and Inflation Reduction Act have eliminated that income cap through the end of 2025).
-If your ACA-specific modified adjusted gross income is just a little above the subsidy-eligible threshold, there are steps you can take to reduce it.)
+- Those who earn too much to qualify for subsidies (meaning more than 400% of the federal poverty level) If your ACA-specific modified adjusted gross income is just a little above the subsidy-eligible threshold, there are steps you can take to reduce it.)

 - Those who earn less than the poverty level in states that haven’t expanded Medicaid.
 (Tennessee has not expanded Medicaid.)